 MINUS have been added recently and are useful when working with multiple tables.
 This is similar to the multi-table syntax, but more flexible.

 There are a couple of special schema tables for each dataset:

 This is useful information, though somewhat hidden.
 We have therefore included the schema in a new pane that’s displayed alongside the query editor.
 Just click to copy fully qualified column and table names.

-We’re constantly adding more functionality so please follow the Advanced SQL dataset and we’ll be sure to update when we have new things to show!
+We’re constantly adding more functionality to our cloud data catalog so please follow the Advanced SQL dataset and we’ll be sure to update when we have new things to show!